awsdocs/aws-cdk-guide/v2/resources.md

 ------

 You can also apply a removal policy directly to the underlying AWS CloudFormation resource via the `applyRemovalPolicy()` method\.
-This method is available on some stateful resources that do not have a `removalPolicy` property in their L2 resource's props, including AWS CloudFormation stacks, Amazon Cognito user pools, Amazon DocumentDB database instances, Amazon EC2 volumes, Amazon OpenSearch Service domains, Amazon FSx file systems, and Amazon SQS queues\.
+This method is available on some stateful resources that do not have a `removalPolicy` property in their L2 resource's props\.
+Examples include the following:
++ AWS CloudFormation stacks
++ Amazon Cognito user pools
++ Amazon DocumentDB database instances
++ Amazon EC2 volumes
++ Amazon OpenSearch Service domains
++ Amazon FSx file systems
++ Amazon SQS queues

 ------
 #### [ TypeScript ]